5outh/5outh.github.io/Superpowered keyword args in Haskell.md

 - Have many positional arguments
 - Are called in a variety of ways to accomplish specific goals
-- Have a well-behaved "default" operation, where the arguments simply specify refinemesnts on that default operation
+- Have a well-behaved "default" operation, where the arguments simply specify refinements on that default operation

 then the [[Keyword Args]] pattern might work for you.